Acquiring SaaS Business

 19 Feb 2019 • Strategy & Business Design

-In this post I try to break it down to you how you should evaluate your portfolio of software companies you are about to acquire.
-Finding that portfolio is a totally different story so let’s not dig into that this time.
-Instead, let’s try to find a winner formula for the time consuming and costly due diligence.
+Building your own SaaS business is often exciting, but stressful.
+If you have the equity and you want to dig straight in, acquiring SaaS business is one of the options you have on the table.
+In this post I try to break down how you should evaluate your portfolio of software companies you are about to acquire.
+Finding that portfolio is a totally different story so we won’t dig into that this time.
+Instead, let’s try to find a winning formula for the time consuming and costly due diligence.

 Third, CAT.
 Cost of Acquiring a Customer tells you nicely what sort of growth engine is needed.